Moriadry-zz/Scheme/README.md

-# Scheme - Scheme interpreter written in Java as a little tool :)
+# Scheme - Scheme interpreter written in Java

-This is my implementation of a Scheme interpreter written in Java which is also my performance for improvement in my coding technology.
+This is my implementation of a Scheme interpreter written in Java as a little toy and which is also my performance for improvement in my coding technology.

 ## Getting started